 Why is this blog called “Old Paths Good Way?
 It is taken from the book of Jeremiah 6:16 in the bible:

 where THE GOOD WAY is, and walk in it;

 then you will find rest for your souls.”

-This Bible verse has been a constant reminder for me during the first months as a foreign newly married girl in the United States.
-Almost seven years have gone by but things haven’t changed much.
-As a Christian from South America, I had to face a Christianity entangled with the culture in a way that I could no longer easily ignore.
+When I moved to the US, starting married life, I came into a Christianity that was quite different to what I had experienced in Chile: a Christianity entangled with the culture in a way that I could not easily ignore.
+A Christianity that has “modernized” the message of Jesus Christ in order to make it more palatable or attractive.
 I have had the opportunity to reflect, and will continue to do so, on how our faith in Christ should not change as the culture around us.
 On the contrary, it should always ‘look back’ to the Old Ways as described in the living Word of God–our Lord Jesus Christ himself!

 “Judaism and the Hebrew language have incorporated God’s remedy for future-phobia into their very fabric.
 As we read the news and see tensions picking up pace, let’s consider what the God of Israel has to say about facing the future.

 The word for yesterday, אתמול (etmol) is connected to the concept of being opposite to, or facing something.
 We are facing and looking directly at the past, not the future.
 Equally, the word for tomorrow, מחר (machar) is connected to the concept of being behind or after.

 The future is behind our backs.
 We cannot see it.
 We have our back to the future, so to speak.
 We can see clearly what has happened in the past, and God wants us to do that.
 Like people walking backwards, we cannot see what we’re walking into.
 It’s unsettling.
 The only thing we know is what has already happened.